 When you are finished, click Stop.

 To modify your archived presentation

-After you have completed your streaming broadcasts, below the transport controls, click Exit Live Mode.
+Below the transport controls, click Exit Live Mode.

 Do one of the following:

-If, on the Output tab in the Live Encoding Settings panel, you did not select the Append output to job on close check box, you must import your video in order to work with it.
+If, on the Output tab in the Settings panel, you did not select the Append output to job on close check box, you must import your video in order to work with it.
 On the File menu, click Import and browse to the encoded file.

-You can now work with your files as you would with any other files that you import into Expression Encoder.
+You can now work with your files as you would any other files that you import into Expression Encoder.

 Under Profile in the Settings panel, Expression Encoder assigns Source Profile as the video encoding profile.